dwaraksimha/expense-tracker/README.md

-Check http://localhost:5000/api/expenses to see the sample data.
+Check http://localhost:5000/api/expenses to see sample data.

-3. Set Up the Frontend
+4. Set Up the Frontend